Somerset Family Adventures

 Drop-off for the workshop is at 9.30am and the workshop will finish at 3.30pm, when you are invited to watch the children’s performance in the Stables.

-Beaches in Somerset:
+Best Beaches in Somerset

 For a relatively cheap day out with the children, consider one of Somerset’s lovely beaches.
 If the sun is shining you can’t beat a day out at the seaside.